Lia Nower, J.D., Ph.D.

 Wen (Vivien) Li Anthony, Ph.D.

-Dr. Anthony is a Research Associate at the Center for Gambling Studies.
+Dr. Anthony is an assistant professor in the School of Social Work and a Research Associate at the Center for Gambling Studies.
 Dr. Anthony’s research centers on substance abuse and behavioral addictions, with a focus on video game addiction, and other pathological behaviors related to internet use.
 Specifically, her research explores the etiology and risk mechanisms of internet and video game addiction, and develops and tests interventions that can ameliorate problem behaviors among adolescents and young adults.
 Her research interest stems from her practice and research experience with youth and young adults in China and the United States.
 Her past and current studies have examined characteristics of problematic internet use and video gaming behaviors among U.S. young adults.
 She has also adapted and pilot tested a mindfulness-based intervention for video game addiction among young adults.
 In addition, her work investigates the role of substance abuse and addictions in interpersonal violence.

-Jackie Stanmyre is the Program Coordinator for and a Teaching Instructor in the Addiction Counselor Training (ACT) Certificate Program within the Rutgers University School of Social Work.
+Jackie Stanmyre is the Assistant Director of the Center for Gambling Studies within the Rutgers University School of Social Work.
 She is licensed in the state of New Jersey as a Licensed Clinical Social Worker (LCSW) and Licensed Clinical Alcohol and Drug Counselor (LCADC).
-Prior to joining the Rutgers faculty, she worked in various treatment agencies addressing issues of substance abuse, mental illness and criminal behavior, first as a clinician and most recently as a clinical supervisor.
+Her research, broadly looking at addiction and gambling, focuses specifically on sports wagering.
+Prior to joining the Rutgers faculty, she worked in various treatment agencies addressing issues of substance use disorder, mental illness and criminal behavior, first as a clinician and more recently as a clinical supervisor.
 As a masters-level research assistant, she explored topics including the utility of “hope” and “resilience” in recovery from addiction, the prevalence of addiction articles in social work literature, and remote counseling and treatment needs of Alaska Natives.
 She assisted Dr. Lia Nower with preparing a report for former Gov. Christie on prevalence, demographics, harm reduction strategies and mental health implications of internet gambling, in the state’s preparation for pending legislation.